olcf/hands-on-with-frontier/challenges/Python_Galaxy_Evolution/README.md

 h5Py is available after loading the default Python module on Frontier, but it has not been built with parallel support.

 This hands-on challenge will teach you how to build a personal, parallel-enabled version of h5py and how to write an HDF5 file in parallel using mpi4py and h5py.
+Afterwards, using mpi4py and h5py, you will fix a galaxy evolution script that showcases the effects of tidal stripping for colliding galaxies.

 Our plan for building parallel h5py is to: